CSRG-Group/dcs-notes.github.io/cs118/index.md

 ### Complete Notes

 Many thanks to **Edmund Goodman** who has generously contributed his notes.
-These cover the entire topic and can be found on [this page](combined.html).
+These cover the entire topic and can be found on [this page](./combined.html).
+A cut down version of the notes covering only the non-trivial content can be found on [this page.](cribSheet.html)

 Given the large number of topics, it makes sense to break these down into broader topics- these will each form their own pages, and will be activated as progress on them continues: